 Organic Formula for Toddlers

 And formula labeled “organic” is simply made with organic ingredients.
-It’s otherwise similar to regular toddler formula and may not be necessary if your child eats a well-rounded diet most days.
+It’s otherwise similar to regular toddler formula and may not be necessary if your child eats a well-rounded diet most days—or over the course of a week or month.

 What’s “Toddler Milk”?

-Marketed towards kids 12-36 months old, toddler milk is typically billed as a safety net for picky eating.
-They are not recommended by medical experts and some public health experts worry that the labels are confusing and misleading.
+Marketed toward kids 12-36 months old, toddler milk is typically billed as a safety net for picky eating.
+It’s not recommended by medical experts, and some public health experts worry that the labels are confusing and misleading.

-TIP: Unless your pediatrician advises otherwise, you can save your dollars and skip this product.
+Unless your pediatrician or healthcare provider advises otherwise, you can save your dollars and skip this product.

 milk-in-cup-and-sippy-cup